stream-interop/stream-interop/README.md

 StreamInterop defines separate interfaces for various affordances around stream resources so that (1) implementations can advertise well-tailored affordances, and (2) consumers can typehint to the specific affordances they require for specific situations.

 - _Stream_ is a common baseline for streams.
+- _ResourceStream_ affords direct access to the encapsulated resource.
 - _ClosableStream_ affords closing the stream.
+- _SizableStream_ affords getting the full length of the stream in bytes.
 - _ReadableStream_ affords reading from the stream.
 - _SeekableStream_ affords moving the stream pointer.
 - _StringableStream_ affords casting the stream to a string.